xdy/twodsix-foundryvtt/docs/docs.md

 * termForDisadvantage:Bane

 ## The modules I consider essential
-Dice So Nice!, Compendium Folders, DF Settings Clarity, Dice Tray, Forien's Quest Log, Hey, Listen!, Hidden Initiative, Illandril's Chat Enhancements, Inline Web Viewer, PDFoundry, Permission Viewer, PopOut!, Popout Resizer, Tidy UI
+Dice So Nice!, Compendium Folders, DF Settings Clarity, Dice Tray, Forien's Quest Log, Illandril's Chat Enhancements, Inline Web Viewer, PDFoundry, Permission Viewer, PopOut!, Tidy UI

 ## The modules I really like, but guess I could do without
-Autocomplete Whispers, Combat Numbers, DF Scene Enhancement, Forien's Copy Enviromment, FX Master, GM Notes, GM Screen, ModBox, Not Your Turn!, Token Mold.
+Autocomplete Whispers, Combat Numbers, DF Scene Enhancement, Forien's Copy Enviromment, FX Master, GM Notes, GM Screen, ModBox, Token Mold.

 Also, on our discord (https://discord.gg/VNFUvjv) check out the release notes in #announcements as that is pretty much the only documentation other than this document and the text on the various system settings.